 The Welcoming LGBTQ Congregation film and workshop series is a road map for each of us on the journey toward becoming truly welcoming of people of all sexual orientations and gender identities.
 How can each of us be more Welcoming to LGBTQ persons not only their presence but the unique gifts and particularities of their lives as well?
 The workshop and film series are designed to bring an understanding of the experience of LGTBQ persons and history of LGBTQ challenges.
 The MUUF Welcoming Congregation Committee offered the Welcoming Congregation education and empowerment workshops from UUA.
 The workshops were open to Straight, Gay, Bisexual, and Trans-gendered persons both from the Fellowship and the community.
 The three guided workshops were: November 11 and December 16 in 2017.
 In 2018 on January 27.

-The Welcoming Movie Series will be on the 2nd Saturday of each month (November through April) from 1:00 – 3:00 pm.
+The Welcoming Movie Series is on the 2nd Saturday of each month (November through April) from 1:00 – 3:00 pm.
 The first movie in November was “Passionate Pursuit by Andrea Bowen,” a multiple award-winning independent film.
 Viewing this was an inspiring experience for all who attended.

 A true twentieth-century trailblazer, Harvey Milk was an outspoken human rights activist and the first openly gay U.S. politician elected to public office; even after his assassination, in 1978, he continues to inspire disenfranchised people around the world.
 One of the first feature documentaries to address gay life in America, it’s a work of advocacy itself, bringing Milk’s message of hope and equality to a wider audience.
 This exhilarating trove of archival footage and heartfelt interviews is as much a vivid portrait of a time and place (San Francisco’s historic Castro District in the seventies) as a testament to the legacy of a political visionary.
 AJ Wolff was living in San Francisco and part of the LGBTQ Community during this historical time.
 She was at many of the events show in this film.